arianakbari/xcoins-be-test/README.md

 - Dockerized the whole project so we can start it by `docker-compose up`.

+- Removed unnecessary packages and also moved some packages from dependencies to dev dependencies.

 - Added eslint and prettier to have consistency across the codebase.

 - Added `swagger.json` and `swagger-ui` for documentation.